Privacy and Data Protection Policy

 3. Data Collection

-Refora collects only the data necessary to provide the referral services.
-This may include patient identifiers, clinical notes, and diagnostic attachments (x-rays, images, etc.).
+Refora collects only the data necessary to provide its referral management and patient enquiry services.
+This may include patient identifiers, clinical notes, diagnostic attachments (x-rays, images, etc.), and messaging data.

 Data may be submitted to the Platform through any of the following channels: